Foster Parent’s Frequently Asked Questions

 - Provide a loving commitment to the child

-- Provide daily care, guidance and acceptance
+- Provide daily care, guidance, structure, acceptance and appropriate discipline

 - Model a healthy family lifestyle

 - Participate fully in the child's educational, medical, dental and psychological needs

 - Learn about and be respectful of the child's religion, culture and ethnicity, and any special circumstances affecting the child's well being